 What mission must my project have?

-Many fiscal sponsors have generally stated rather than specific charitable missions and accept projects across a broad range of social change activities.
-CTA is chartered as an educational organization and requires that its Project Partners undertake activities that have a transformative focus that falls within the scope of CTA's mission.
+CTA is chartered as an educational organization and requires that its Projects undertake activities that have a transformative focus that falls within the scope of CTA's mission.
 Please see our Project Partner eligibility guidelines here.

-What obligations come with being a sponsored project?
+What obligations come with being a fiscally sponsored project?

-Upon agreeing to be a Project Partner of CTA, you would be accepting the terms of the CTA affiliation agreement.
+Upon agreeing to be a Project of CTA, you will be accepting the terms of the CTA's Model A or Model C Agreement.
 As part of that agreement, you accept responsibility to undertake activities only in accordance with the express purposes stated in your project proposal as approved by our Board of Directors.
 Any substantive changes in project activity or purpose will be subject to re-evaluation.
-In addition, you would be agreeing to undertake your project as a unit within CTA, providing CTA with fiscal oversight and program review.

 Who bears legal responsibility for my project's activities?

-CTA bears full financial and legal liability for the activities of its projects.
+In a "Model A" relationship, CTA bears full financial and legal liability for the activities of its projects.
 The extent of this liability is defined by law.
-The funding raised for project activities will be funds raised under the auspices of CTA for the benefit of the project.

 Do the funds I raise for my project belong to me or to CTA?

-All funds received and raised by you for the express purpose of operating the project are the property of CTA.
+All funds received and raised by you for the express purpose of operating the Project are the property of CTA.
 This is because tax deductible donations must be given to a 501(c)(3) organization.
-Funds raised for the project are the property of the Project Partner only as an operating unit of CTA.
-The disbursement of funds to cover expenses of the project is subject to the approval and review of the CTA Board of Directors or their designee.
-Under the affiliation agreement, CTA is obligated to restrict those funds to Project Partner with the exception of administrative expense fees used to cover shared costs for the projects and programs of CTA.
+The disbursement of funds to cover expenses of the Project is subject to the approval and review of the CTA Board of Directors or their designee.
+Under the fiscal sponsorship agreement (Model A or Model C), CTA is obligated to restrict those funds to the Project with the exception of administrative expense fees used to cover shared costs for CTA's services.

-If the fiscal sponsor is the recipient of donations and grants, how does the project maintain control of its funding?
+If CTA is the recipient of donations and grants, how does the Project maintain control of its funding?

-While a project is not a separate legal entity, it is distinguished by its name and purpose.
-Funding received for our projects is restricted for the purpose of engaging in the activities of the project as stated in its mission as approved by the CTA Board of Directors.
+Funding received for our Projects is restricted for the purpose of engaging in the activities of the Project as stated in its mission and approved by the CTA Board of Directors.
 Project funding received from grants is restricted by the conditions under which the grant was made.